Department of Natural Resources

 Wildlife Division

-The Nation strives to preserve and protect cultural heritage by maintaining and restoring wildlife resources associated with tribal lands.
+The Nation strives to preserve and protect cultural heritage by maintaining and restoring wildlife associated with tribal lands.
 The Wildlife Division is responsible for monitoring and enhancing habitat for native species on the Nation’s lands.
-The Division conducts wildlife surveys, aids in environmental assessments by providing endangered resource reviews and works closely HCN internal departments and collaborates with the State and Federal agencies in the management of wildlife resources.
-This Division collects data to reveal information about wild life population, distribution, habitat-use, and many aspects necessary for identifying the overall health of a species and the habitat it occupies.
-The information collected is used to guide wildlife management decisions.
+The Division conducts wildlife surveys, aids in environmental assessments, and works closely with HCN internal departments and collaborates with State and Federal agencies in the management of wildlife resources.
 The Wildlife Division also provides outreach and educational programs for tribal members.

 Forestry Division